 For the 2020–21 academic year, the seven departments shown here are offering the one year full-time professional Master of Engineering (MEng) degree program.
 The deadline to apply for all departments is Monday, January 6, 2020 for enrollment in the program starting in early August 2020.
 Admissions decisions will be released in March 2020.

-Each semester begins with two units of Engineering Leadership courses that are front-loaded before the start of each semester.
+Each semester begins with two units of engineering leadership courses that begin before the official start of each semester.
 Attendance is required for all MEng students.
-Fall 2020 applicants: Please be prepared to be on-campus full time during August 11-21, 2020 and January 4-15, 2021.
+Fall 2020 applicants: Please be prepared to be on-campus full time during August 10-21, 2020 and January 4-15, 2021.

 - Academic transcripts

 - Three letters of recommendation (a combination of professional and academic)